whphhg/vcash-electron/README.md

 ## Vcash UI
 A multi-platform UI for [Vcash](https://vcash.info/), a decentralized currency for the internet.
-Latest packaged releases for Linux, OS X and Windows can be found [here](https://github.com/whphhg/vcash-ui/releases).
+Latest releases can be found [here](https://github.com/whphhg/vcash-ui/releases).

 :hatching_chick: **Warning**: This is beta software that is being actively developed.